Russ Ramsay

 Russell Harold Ramsay (August 5, 1928 — February 9, 2003) was a politician in Ontario, Canada.
-He served in the Legislative Assembly of Ontario from 1978 to 1985, and was a cabinet minister in the government of William Davis.
+He served as a member of the Sault Ste.
+Marie city council before being elected to the Legislative Assembly of Ontario in 1978.
+He was a cabinet minister in the government of William Davis from 1981 to 1985.
 Ramsay was a member of the Progressive Conservative Party.

 Background

 Ramsay was born in Sault Ste.
 Marie, and was educated in that city and at Queen's University in Kingston.
 He became manager of CJIC-TV in 1956, and served as vice-president of Huron Broadcasting.
 Ramsay was the recipient of a Centennial Medal in 1967, and was named "Man of the Year" by Sault Ste.
 Marie's Rotary Club in 1969.
 He was a member of the Sault Ste.
 Marie city council from January to June 1975.
 He was married to Margaret with whom he raised five children.

 Politics

-He campaigned for the House of Commons of Canada in the 1965 and lost to Liberal candidate George Nixon in Algoma West.
-In 1968 he ran against Liberal Terry Murphy in Sault Ste.
-Marie and lost again.
+Ramsay first campaigned for the Algoma West seat in the House of Commons in the 1965 federal election but lost to Liberal candidate George Nixon.
+He ran again in 1968, this time against Liberal Terry Murphy in Sault Ste.
+Marie but lost again.

+In 1974, Ramsay ran to represent Ward 2 on Sault Ste.
+Marie's city council.
+He was elected in the December 2, 1974 municipal election.

-Ramsay was elected to the Ontario legislature in a by-election held on December 14, 1978.
-Campaigning in the provincial division of Sault Ste.
-Marie, he was elected by a comfortable margin over a candidate of the New Democratic Party.
-He was re-elected without difficulty in the 1981 provincial election.
+Following the death of Progressive Conservative cabinet minister John Rhodes, Ramsay was persuaded to run in the December 14, 1978 by-election to represent Sault Ste.
+Marie in the Ontario legislature.
+He was elected by a comfortable 5,815 vote margin over the New Democratic Party candidate.
+Three years later, he was re-elected with 50 percent of the vote in the 1981 provincial election.
 He was appointed to cabinet as Provincial Secretary for Resources Development on April 10, 1981.
 He was promoted to Minister of Labour on February 13, 1982.

-Ramsay supported Larry Grossman's to replace Bill Davis as Progressive Conservative leader in February 1985, and was not appointed to the cabinet of Frank Miller, the successful candidate.
-He lost to New Democratic Party candidate Karl Morin-Strom by 1,069 votes in the 1985 provincial election.
+Following the premier's autumn 1984 decision to step down, Ramsay supported Larry Grossman's unsuccessful bid to replace Bill Davis as Progressive Conservative leader in February 1985.

+In the 1985 provincial election that followed, Ramsay lost his seat to New Democratic Party candidate Karl Morin-Strom by 1,069 votes.
+His loss was attributed to a weak provincial campaign by the Progressive Conservatives, and by some to Ramsay's suggestion that equal pay for women could cause some businesses to shut down.

 In 1996, Ramsay ran in a mayoral by-election in Sault Ste.
-Marie, but was defeated by former federal MP Steve Butland.
+Marie to replace Joe Fratesi who had left to become the city's chief administrative officer, but he was defeated by former federal MP Steve Butland.